-1 A soft bounce occurs when an email could not be delivered because of a temporary issue, such as the recipient's mailbox being full or inactive.
+A soft bounce occurs when an email could not be delivered because of a temporary issue, such as the recipient's mailbox being full or inactive.

-2 A hard bounce occurs when an email could not be delivered for permanent reasons, for example when the recipient's email address does not exist or the recipient's email server has blocked delivery.
+A hard bounce occurs when an email could not be delivered for permanent reasons, for example when the recipient's email address does not exist or the recipient's email server has blocked delivery.

-3.3.2.
-International student contact protocol
+3.3.2 International graduate contact protocol

-The Social Research Centre is committed to an International Engagement Strategy with the goal of increasing international student and graduate response, thereby improving the representation of the QILT data.
-Since 2021, a number of initiatives have been implemented in the GOS-L to improve response from international graduates, including a tailored email plan and prioritisation of international graduates for in field reminder calls (refer to Section 3.3.4).
+The Social Research Centre is committed to an International Engagement Strategy with the goal of increasing international student and graduate response, thereby improving their representation in the QILT data.
+Since 2021, a number of initiatives have been implemented in the GOS-L to improve response from international graduates, including a tailored email plan, prioritisation of international graduates for in-field reminder calls (refer to Section 3.3.4) and panel maintenance activity (refer to Section 2.4.4 Panel maintenance activity).